MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/quickstart.rst

 more scoring criteria to identify the optimal label input (refer to :ref:`results` for more details).

 .. note:: The process is continuously and automatically saved as a pickle file (:file:`.pkl`) in the output folder.
-To reopen the current processing state, just reopen this file by clicking on "Load a session - Browse files" on the “Upload data” page.
+To reopen the current processing state, just reopen this file by clicking on "Load a previous session" on the “Load data” page.

 .. warning:: IsoDesign overwrites (results and processing) files if they already exist.
 So take care to copy your results elsewhere or to change the output path and/or filename if you want to protect them from overwriting.